Jacobs School Bulletin

 MUS E598 - Practicum/Thesis Proposal in Music Education

 P: Consent of instructor.
-Enrollment required prior to or concurrent with E520 Seminar in Music Education for Master's Degree Students.
-Development of Practicum or Thesis methodology and analysis procedures.
+Enrollment required prior to or concurrent with E520 Reading and Writing Research in Music Education.
+Development of practicum or thesis methodology and analysis procedures.

 MUS E599 - Practicum in Music Education